 To study in Canada for six months or longer, you must obtain a Study Permit from the nearest Canadian Embassy, High Commission, or Consulate.
-It is difficult to change your status once you are in Canada so if you might study in Canada for longer than six months, apply for a study permit.
+It is difficult to change your status once you are in Canada, so if you might study in Canada for longer than six months, apply for a study permit from outside Canada.
+IRCC are currently accepting study permit applications submitted online only.

 For more information, see Study Permits.